bobfridley/laravel-vonage/README.md

-# laravel-vonage
+# laravel-workflowmax
-A Vonage bridge for Laravel 5
+A WorkFlowMax bridge for Laravel 5